🎁 New User? Get 20% off your first purchase with code NEWUSER20 Register Now →

 Build Powerful Virtual Machines on Linux

-This book focuses on real-world Linux environments, showing how KVM and QEMU work together to deliver near-native performance, strong isolation, and enterprise-grade reliability.
+This book focuses on real-world Linux environments, showing how KVM and QEMU work together to deliver powerful virtualization without the need for proprietary hypervisors.

 What You Will Learn